-We’re not even halfway through 2017, and it’s already shaping up as a landmark year for consolidation in the data center industry.
-The June 9 megamerger between Digital Realty and DuPont Fabros Technology is the largest in a flurry of deals that are likely to make it the most active year ever for data center M&A.
+As 2017 draws to a close, it has been a landmark year for consolidation in the data center industry.
+The June 9 megamerger between Digital Realty and DuPont Fabros Technology is the largest in a flurry of deals that are likely to make it the most active year ever for data center M&A. There were at least six acquisitions of companies or portfolios that broke the $1 billion barrier.

 What’s driving the M&A boom?
 Cloud infrastructure has been a star performer on Wall Street, attracting interest from new investors.
 This has created opportunity for providers in growth mode, who are expanding their geographic footprint and service offerings.
 Investor interest has also created opportunity for established companies seeking an exit opportunity.

-Here’s a recap of the deals thus far in 2017, which include corporate acquisitions as well as purchases of data center facilities.
+Here’s a recap of the deals in 2017, which include corporate acquisitions as well as purchases of data center facilities.

 365 Data Centers Acquires Host.Net: Regional specialist 365 Data Centers has acquired its Florida-based competitor Host.net, along with two facilities totaling 62,000 square feet.
 The acquisition is the first for 365 under its new ownership team led by Chirisa Investments, Lumerity Capital and Longboat Advisors.